 Introduction:

-Within EasyBuilder Pro, you possess the capability to enhance security by applying password protection to a window.
-To achieve this protection, we will force the user to log in before accessing a window.
+Within EasyBuilder Pro, you possess the capability to enhance security by applying password protection to objects that perform window navigation operations.
+Within this post, we demonstrate how to implement this feature.

 Software Version: